yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+1.17
+* Bug fix.
+Was not forwarding parameters correctly when instantiating objects from prefabs

 1.16
 * Removed the word 'ModestTree' from namespaces since Zenject is open source and not proprietary to the company ModestTree.